1j01/snakeshift/README.md

 ### Mouse/Pen/Touch

-Drag anywhere to move the snake in the direction of the drag.
+Drag anywhere to move the active snake.
+You can move multiple directions in one drag.

 Click on a snake to switch to it.

 ### Gamepad

-Use the left stick to point in the direction you want to move, and then press A to move to the highlighted cell.
+Use the left stick to point in the direction you want to move, and then press Ⓐ to take the move.
 Or use the D-pad to move.

 Shoulder buttons switch snakes.